ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

     }
 } VdafConfig;
 ~~~

+Field `VdafConfig.length` is set to the length of the remainder of the
+structure, which includes the parameters specific to the VDAF in use.
+This
+ensures the structure can be parsed even if `VdafConfig.vdaf_type` is not
+recognized.

 Apart from the VDAF-specific parameters, this structure includes a mechanism for
 differential privacy (DP).
 This field, `dp_config`, is structured as follows: